Lenore Residents Preserve Area Home

 thanks to the efforts of many of the 400 people in this village

 half a kilometre west of Lake Lenore in 1977, and restored to its

 original state in 1978 to commemorate the 75th anniversary of the Roman Catholic

 diocese of Muenster, which includes Lake Lenore.

-year a celebration was held to mark the 75th
+celebration was held to mark the 75th

 anniversary of St. Anthony's parish, and the shingled